-The main drawbacks of this algorithm is that its performance depends on the initial cluster centers and that the number of clusters is predefined by the user.
-Therefore, it is required to run the FCM algorithm several times, each time with a different number of clusters to discover the number of clusters that results in best performance of the classification system.
-Fig. 2 displays the result of the fuzzy C-means clustering method with the wellknown Clouds data set considering three clusters.
-The clustering threshold qis set 0.333.
-So, in this example, the data point $\vec{x}$ belongs to the jth cluster (and to the subset $D_j$ ), if $u_j \ge 0.333$ .
+The main drawbacks of this algorithm are that its performance depends upon the initial cluster centres, and that the number of clusters is predefined by the user.
+Therefore, it is required to run the FCM algorithm several times, each time with a different number of clusters, to discover the number of clusters that results in best performance of the classification system.
+Figure 2 displays the result of the fuzzy C-means clustering method with the well-known Clouds data set considering three clusters.
+The clustering threshold q is set 0.333.
+So, in this example, the datapoint \vec{x} belongs to the jth cluster (and to the subset D_j), if $u_j \ge$ 0.333.

-In Fig. 2, the three cluster centers are presented with big circles and the patterns of each cluster are presented with crosses, circles and stars respectively.
+In Fig. 2, the three cluster centres are presented with big circles, and the patterns of each cluster are presented with crosses, circles and stars, respectively.
 We can also observe a degree of overlapping between clusters, as some patterns belong to two or three clusters simultaneously.
 Thus, the data sets created with the fuzzy C-means algorithm are not disjoint.
 The correlation between the data sets has a beneficial impact increasing the robustness of the multi-net classification system.

-2.2 Greedy-EM algorithm for Gaussian mixtures
+Greedy-EM algorithm for Gaussian mixtures

 We have also considered a different technique for partitioning the training set that is based on probability density function (pdf) estimation using Gaussian mixtures.
-According to this approach, the data are assumed to be generated by several parametrized Gaussian distributions, so the data points are assigned to different clusters based on their posterior probabilities of having been generated by a specific Gaussian distribution.
+According to this approach, the data are assumed to be generated by several parametrised Gaussian distributions, so the data points are assigned to different clusters based on their posterior probabilities of having been generated by a specific Gaussian distribution.
 A multivariate Gaussian mixture is defined as the weighted sum: